 This hands-on course focuses on professional uses of social media platforms including FaceBook, YouTube, and Instagram.

-Students will gain practical experience using these platforms as well as professional development tools like Adobe Photoshop.
+Students will gain practical experience using these platforms as well as professional development tools like Canva and Adobe Photoshop.
 Assignments will result in a portfolio of work demonstrating skills in scheduling, image processing, writing, and video production.

 The official course information is

 - Title: CMS 3720 New Media Design

 - CRN: 22378

 - Format: 100% online